 In addition to this, we describe what you will do when the XIRR function will not work.

 In the following overview image, you can see how the XIRR function works.
 So let’s dive with us to explore the XIRR function.

 Introduction to The XIRR Function

-Excel XIRR is a financial function that returns the internal rate of return (IRR) for a schedule of cash flows that occurs at irregular intervals.
+The Excel XIRR function is a financial tool that calculates the internal rate of return (IRR) for a series of cash flows.
+The cash flows are received at varying time intervals.
 It uses iteration to arrive at a result.
 It also assigns specific dates to each cash flow.
-The XIRR function is related to the Excel XNPV function.
-The rate returned by XIRR is the interest rate when XNPV = 0.

 =XIRR(values, dates, [guess])

 The XIRR function is available in Excel 2007 and all the higher versions of Excel.